-If you are available - or considering your availability - as a candidate for Area Delegate, ask yourself these questions:

-How well did you do as a GSR?
+- If you are available or considering your availability as a candidate for Area Delegate, ask yourself these questions: - How well did you do as a GSR?
 As a DCM or Area Committee member?
 Did you enjoy the responsibilities?
-Were you active?

-Have you discussed the possibility with your family?
-Will the time be available for the amount of work required?

-Are you familiar with this Service Manual?
+Were you active? - Have you discussed the possibility with your family?
+Will the time be available for the amount of work required? - Are you familiar with this Service Manual?
 With "AA Comes of Age"?
-And, of course, with the Twelve Steps, Twelve Traditions and Twelve Concepts?

-Have you talked with past Area Delegates to get an idea of the time and effort required and the sort of work you will be called on to do?

-There is no standard type of Area Delegate.
-Like all AA members, they come in a variety of shapes and sizes.
-But there are some characteristics that seem to make for better qualified Area Delegates, as they themselves agree - often several years after their terms when they can more accurately measure the quality of the job they turned in.

-It is generally felt that the Area Delegate should have been active in local and Area affairs as a GSR and Area Committee Member.
-Time should be available - not only for attending the November meeting of Conference, but for all the efforts needed before and after the Conference.
-A quick glance at the review of duties earlier in this chapter tells all as far as time is concerned.

-Some feel that at least six years of continuous sobriety is essential, some say five.
-In any event, the candidate should have been sober long enough to be considered responsible.

-A Delegate should be able to make suggestions and criticisms, too.
+And, of course, with the Twelve Steps, Twelve Traditions and Twelve Concepts? - Have you talked with past Area Delegates to get an idea of the time and effort required and the sort of work you will be called on to do? - There is no standard type of Area Delegate.
+But there are some characteristics that seem to make for better qualified Area Delegates, as they themselves agree often several years after their terms when they can more accurately measure the quality of the job they turned in. - It is generally felt that the Area Delegate should have been active in local and Area affairs as a GSR and Area Committee Member.
+Time should be available not only for attending the November meeting of Conference, but for all the efforts needed before and after the Conference.
+A quick glance at the review of duties earlier in this chapter tells all as far as time is concerned. - Some feel that at least six years of continuous sobriety is essential, some say five.
+In any event, the candidate should have been sober long enough to be considered responsible. - A Delegate should be able to make suggestions and criticisms, too.
 Experience in chairing a meeting is also valuable.
 While it is not necessary to be a final authority on all AA matters, it is important to know where to get information.
-The Delegate should know the Traditions and how they apply to local problems.

-Leadership qualities are important, too.
-Then the Delegate can stimulate action in the Area, and team well with the Area Committee Chairperson in helping the Area to become more serviceminded.
-Open-minded, able to sit down with other Area Delegates to discuss and act on matters affecting AA as a whole - these qualities are essential.
+The Delegate should know the Traditions and how they apply to local problems. - Leadership qualities are important, too.
+Then the Delegate can stimulate action in the Area, and team well with the Area Committee Chairperson in helping the Area to become more service-minded.
+Open-minded, able to sit down with other Area Delegates to discuss and act on matters affecting AA as a whole these qualities are essential.

-THE AREA DELEGATE GOES TO CONFERENCE